neighborhoods/Buphalo/README.md

 Implementing well designed patterns can become tedious and laborious which discourages their implementation in favor of patterns that are less well designed but have a faster development velocity.

 ## Proposed Solution
-Employ an easy to change code generation tool to generate well designed patterns so that the development velocity is equivalent or as fast as less well designed patterns.
+Employ an easy to change code generation tool to generate well designed patterns so that the development velocity is equivalent or faster than less well designed patterns.

 ## Getting Started